Ancillary companies and supplier network

 Development and capacity building

-The Group is committed to providing opportunities for supplier growth by also promoting initiatives for collaboration that encourage direct discussion and the transfer of expertise.
+The Group promotes opportunities for supplier growth through initiatives for collaboration that encourage direct discussion and best practice sharing.